-“Got a body for you.
+“Got a stiff for you.
 There’s a note with the body that claims it’s a suicide, but the cops on the scene say there’s no way the vic did it to himself.
 Apparently it’s pretty horrific.
 I know you have a stronger stomach than most of the guys, so I want you to check it out and do your thing.
 Think you can handle it?”
-Said the Chief, straight to business.
+Said the Chief, getting straight to business.

 “Janet, hold up”.

 She looked at him, expecting to be told off for being a few minutes late, but he broke eye contact and said, “It can wait.
 Go get the sick motherfucker who did this shit.”